 On the first page of the Supervision Agreement form, the appropriate category to check for the postdoctoral residency program is the third option, "BPC Section 2911."
 This indicates that the program training program at KPNC takes place in a program with APA accreditation or APPIC membership.
+In addition, the word "intern" should be crossed out and replaced with "resident"; and the word "internship" replaced with "residency".
 On the second page of the Supervision Agreement form, the second question asks for the location of services.
 This question should be answered with the name and address of where the training director is located (Kaiser Roseville Medical Center, Department of Mental Health, 1660 E. Roseville Parkway, Suite 100, Roseville, CA 95661; tel.
 916-878-4412).